SecretJuice/startup/notes.md

 ### Elastic IPs
 Didn't know that Elastic IPs were free as long as the instance it's associated with was running.
 That's new.

+## DNS

+### Domain Names
+Turns out Namecheap is pretty cheap, and good!
+Just 4 or so dollars for a .com.

+### Subdomains
+Your domain provider should be able to let you configure subdomains.
+You can even have like a 'sub-subdomain'.
+With that, I put both startup and simon in sub-subdomains, such as startup.cs260.conrobb.com